Curriculum Rationale in: Science

 It enhances their opportunities to carry out research in order to plan practical procedures, and to corroborate their own results.

-To support the understanding of the key ideas within each key stage, content checks are regularly given, this measures how much information the students have retained each week.
+To support the understanding of the key ideas within each key stage, content checks are regularly given to measure how much information the students have retained each week.

-The students are also given a 15minute diagnostic test every four to six lessons.
+The students are also given a 15-minute diagnostic test every three to five lessons.
 This allows them to demonstrate their application of skills, such as interpretation of information provided, analysis and evaluations of data.
 Skills that will be developed further at the next key stage.
+These tests are designed to allow pupils to reflect on and try to improve their understanding.